mhenke/cfwheels-training/00-b-whattobring.md

 ## What to Bring

-So you’re signed up now what?
-You’ll want to have the following items with you to complete this course.
+So you're signed up now what?
+You'll want to have the following items with you to complete this course.
 These can be installed on your primary operating system or a virtual machine running on your system using tools like VirtualBox for example.

 ### Laptop